denali-js/core/guides/overview/app-structure.md

 # `test/`

 The test suite for your app.
-See the [Testing guide](guides/testing) for more details.
+See the [integration](latest/guides/testing/integration) and [unit](latest/guides/testing/unit) testing guides for more details.